How to Use the Feature Treeview

 Chisel also supports letting you add various objectives that you feel are important, giving you the ability to compare various features and components against each other at a glance.

-In order to add an objective click on the “Add another objective” button.
-Once you do a text box will appear giving you the ability to type in the name of the objective and save it.
+- To add an objective, click on the “Add another objective” button.
+Once you do, a text box will appear giving you the ability to type in the name of the objective and save it.

-In order to delete an objective, you can simply click on the trash button that corresponds to a specific feature.
+- To delete an objective, you can simply click on the trash button corresponding to a specific feature.

-If you have assigned a score and want to delete it you can do by click on the column corresponding to the objective and a side panel will appear.
+- If you have assigned a score and want to delete it you can do so by clicking on the column corresponding to the objective and a side panel will appear.

 Feature Side Panel

-At the top of the sidebar, there is a text field where you can enter a description if you chose to not add one earlier or change an existing description.
-In order to enter a description click the text field and write the description then click save.
+- At the top of the sidebar, there is a text field where you can enter a description if you choose not to add one earlier or change an existing description.

-Once the popup appears simply click on the person you want to assign to the feature.
+- Once the popup appears, click on the person you want to assign to the feature.

-Creating a new label just requires choosing a color you want with a title that you like and then clicking create label
+- Creating a new label requires choosing a color you want with a title you like and then clicking on the ‘Create label‘ button.

-In order to add a start date and end date for a feature you can either click the top calendar or the start date in the panel for the start date or the bottom calendar or end date for the end date.
+- To add the timeline (start date and end date) for a feature, you can either click the top calendar or the start date in the panel for the start date or the bottom calendar or end date for the end date.

-Once you do click either of them a calendar will appear letting you select the dates that correspond to you start or end date.
+- Once you do, click either of them, a calendar will appear, letting you select the dates that correspond to your start or end date.